Discover the strange world of the undead and the proof that creatures of the night exist.

-Vampires reveals the occult truths about these creatures including actual first-person encounters with vampires of all types—the ancient undead of folklore, contemporary mortal blood drinkers, and the most dangerous creatures of all: psychic vampires who intentionally drain the life force from their victims.
+The facts about vampires are stranger than anything you may have read, heard, or imagined before.
+Vampiresrips away the myth and exposes the habits and lifestyles of these beings.
+The author reveals the occult truths about these creatures, including actual first-person encounters with vampires of all types—the ancient undead of folklore, contemporary mortal blood drinkers, and the most dangerous creatures of all: psychic vampires who intentionally drain the life force from their victims.

-Included are letters from contemporary vampires.
-You will be shocked and surprised as you discover what these people are really like.
+Included are letters from contemporary vampires; you will be shocked and surprised as you discover what these people are really like.
 Besides learning about the psychic vampire that unintentionally drains you of your energy as well as the intentional psychic vampire, you'll learn rituals for protection and methods to avoid falling into their clutches.

 For many of us, the mere mention of the word "vampire" evokes images of pale Romanian counts with thick Eastern accents, slicked back hair, and tuxedo suits complete with opera capes.
 Younger generations might instead picture handsomely brooding teenage vampires.
 But while we may not readily envision vampires as being real, flesh-and-blood creatures who feast on the blood of the living, these beliefs persist into the current day, the entire world over.
 Brian Righi, author of Vampires Through the Ages, explains.